 - Severe Weather Shelter Area: Indicate publically accessible shelter locations where you may seek shelter during severe weather emergencies.
 Severe Weather Shelter Area signs are posted outside certain stairwells, interior hallways, and rooms.

 All buildings at Mason are equipped with fire extinguishers and fire alarm activation “pull” stations.
 All large public venues and performance areas (such as the EagleBank Arena, Hylton Performing Arts Center, and the Johnson Center) have Automated External Defibrillators (AED).
-A list of buildings with AED and the location of AED is available here.
+For a list of buildings addresses, please click here.
+For a list of buildings with AED and their locations, please click here.

 Personal Emergency Kits

 During emergencies, resource availability may be limited and environmental conditions may change from established patterns.
-Members of the Mason community should have an emergency kit at home, at work, and in their personal vehicle.
-For instructions on how to build an emergency kit and suggestions for what items to include, visit ReadyVirginia.gov.
+Members of the Mason community should have an emergency kit at home, at work.
+For instructions on how to build an emergency kit and suggestions for what items to include, visit ready.gov/kit.
+For a list of additional items to keep in your car, as well as, a mechanic check list to prepare your vehicle for emergencies, visit ready.gov/car.

 Emergency Response Information